knpuniversity/symfony4/sfcasts/uploads/uploader-service.md

 fully, let's empty out the `article_image/` directory.
 This time, let's upload the stars photo.
 Hit update.

 Woh!
-The file empty string does not exist!?
+The file "empty string" does not exist!?
 What the heck!
 Let's do some digging.
 When we call `guessExtension()`, internally, Symfony looks at the contents of the temporary uploaded file to determine what's inside.
 But... that file is missing!
 In fact, PHP is telling us that the temporary file name is... an empty string!
+It's madness!

 Why is this happening?
 I'll give you a clue: the file we just uploaded is 3mb.
 Go to your terminal and run